 POC Lobes Review

 For general use, the Lobes give a comfortable, well-ventilated ride, allowing enough air in to keep the lens clear.
-The top and bottom of the POC Lobs have a thin layer of open cell foam, much like the Smith I/O7, Smith I/OX, and Smith Squad.
+The top and bottom of the POC Lobes have a thin layer of open cell foam, much like the Smith I/O Mag, Smith I/O X, and Smith Squad.
 Ventilation was adequate until we upped the exertion level on a wet and snowy day.
 While shoveling and blowing snow, the lenses didn't actually fog, but water collected and was visible in the lower portion of the frame where it meets the lens.
 We dumped out approximately 5mL of water from each side of the goggle, but no fogging occurred!
 Even with the water collecting in the goggle, they continued to feel well ventilated.
-We also tested the Editors' Choice Oakley Airbrake on that same soggy day and didn't experience the same issues.
+We also tested the Oakley Airbrake XL on that same soggy day and didn't experience the same issues.

 Along with the great optical quality comes great durability and our test goggles didn't seem any for worse for wear after our testing process was complete.
-We couldn't find many signs of wear and tear to any component of the goggle, from the lens surfaces to the still stretchy strap.
-The Lobes goggles seem to be in it for the long haul, much like the Smith Squad and Smith Chromapop.
+We couldn't find any signs of wear and tear to any component of the goggle, from the lens surfaces to the still fully elastic strap.
+The Lobes goggles seem to be in it for the long haul, much like the Smith Squad and Oakley Airbrake XL.

-The Lobes have a clean modern appearance, similar to the Dragon NFX and Oakley Flight Deck, but in a smaller package which will likely appeal to skiers who want to keep their look a little less flashy.
+The Lobes have a clean modern appearance, similar to the Dragon NFX and Smith I/O Mag, but in a smaller package which will likely appeal to skiers who want to keep their look a little less flashy.
 A frameless design keeps the look sleek and modern and the Lobes are available in several color options, sure to please most riders.

-The POC Lobes, like the Smith I/O7 and Oakley Airbrake, is a decent all-around goggle that can be used by snowboarders and skiers of all abilities and in any terrain, although it has a unique and interesting fit that may not appeal to all users.
+The POC Lobes, like the Smith I/O X and Oakley Airbrake XL, is a good all-around goggle that can be used by snowboarders and skiers of all abilities and in any terrain, although it has a unique and interesting fit that may not appeal to all users.

 — Jason Cronk